crissoto02/A2---Final-Project/Introduction to Robotics/Mathematical Model/JacobianMatrix.md

-# Jacobian Matrix Calculation for a 3-DOF Robot Manipulator
+# Jacobian Matrix Calculation for a 3-DOF Robot Manipulator (Version 1)

 This MATLAB script calculates the **Jacobian matrix** of a 3-DOF robotic manipulator using the **Robotics Toolbox**.
 The Jacobian provides insights into the relationship between joint velocities and end-effector velocities, which is essential for motion analysis and control.
 ```matlab